SynBioDex/SBOL-visual/Glyphs/Interactions/process/README.md

 The assocated SBO term also covers:

 - SBO:0000176 Biochemical Reaction
-- SBO:0000589 Genetic Production (source is DNAcomponent, sink is usually RNA or Macromolecule)
+- SBO:0000589 Genetic Production (source is DNA, sink is usually RNA or Macromolecule)
 - SBO:0000177 Non-covalent Binding (sink is a Complex)